 Participants received one of two doses of liso-cel, after their existing white blood cells were killed off with strong chemotherapy to get rid of cancerous B cells and make room for the new T cells.
 A total of 140 people underwent a procedure called leukapheresis to collect T cells, but some were still awaiting treatment or were treated too recently to evaluate their response.
 Among the 91 evaluable participants, eight were treated as outpatients.

-Looking first at the full group, the overall response rate at three months—meaning complete or partial tumor shrinkage—was 74, including 52 percent with complete responses.
+Looking first at the full group, the overall response rate at three months—meaning complete or partial tumor shrinkage—was 74 percent, including 52 percent with complete responses.
 Looking at the core group of patients, these rates rose to 80 percent and 55 percent, respectively, with somewhat better response among those treated with the higher liso-cel dose (81 percent and 63 percent).

 The median duration of response in the core group was 9.2 months, but it was not reached among the complete responders.
 Of the 14 patients in the core population who received the higher dose and were followed for six months, half remained in complete remission, Abramson reported.
 The overall survival rate in the core group was 86 percent, rising to 94 percent for the complete responders.
 The median survival duration could not be determined because a majority were still alive.